 After years of debate, revision, and refinement, ASC 606 is finally coming into effect.
 The Financial Accounting Standards Board (FASB) released its initial major Accounting Standards Update (ASU) about revenue recognition in May of 2014—ASU 2014-09—and has since received thousands of comments and issued six subsequent ASUs on the topic.
 This major overhaul of the revenue recognition framework—formerly ASC 605—takes effect for fiscal years beginning after December 15, 2017 for all public entities, certain not-for-profits, and certain employee benefit plans.

 Within the retail and consumer products industry, the common practice of using sales incentives and loyalty programs, warranties, and licensing and franchise arrangements should be analyzed for potential impact on the timing and extent of revenue to be recognized.
 The AICPA and the major accounting firms have assembled industry task forces to research the industry-specific accounting issues with ASC 606, and we will draw from the guides they have published to give you an idea of some of the issues you should expect.
 For more information on any of these issues, see:

 - Ernst & Young: Technical line—The new revenue recognition standard – retail and consumer products

 - PwC: In depth: Retail and consumer industry supplement

 We will also provide references to other RevenueHub articles for more detailed explanations of ASC 606 topics.
 See our RevenueHub article, The Five-Step Method, for more general information.

-The following are the issues that companies in the software industry commonly face:
+The following are the issues that companies in the retail industry commonly face:

 1. Rights of return (variable consideration)